INLAND NORTHWEST COUNCIL

 Merit Badge Counselors from the Inland northwest council May now be contacted through ScoutBook.

-The Merit Badge Counselor list will be updated quarterly
+The Merit Badge Counselor list IS UPDATED IN REAL-TIME

 Registering as a NEW Merit Badge Counselor